 The CLNA specifically highlighted secondary students who are economically disadvantaged and/or multilingual.
 These students have additional challenges, thus, additional needs to ensure course completion and career readiness coursework.
-This will be one of the focus areas of our minigrants.
+This will be one of the focus areas of our mini- grants.
 Schools will be encouraged to apply for funds that specifically relate to these groups of students.

 - ☑ 1.
-Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. - ☑ 2.
-Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. - 3.
-Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. - 🖂 3.
+Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - ☑ 4.
+Support integration of academic skills into CTE programs and programs of study. - ≤ 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.

 ☐ 6.
-Develop and implement evaluations of the activities carried out with funds under this p part, including evaluations necessary to complete the local needs assessment and the local report.
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. □ Not Applicable